How to choose a financial advisor

 Who do you work with?

-Some advisors specialize in serving young doctors, retirees with pensions, or the worse answer you can get… “anyone.”
+Some advisors specialize in serving young doctors, retirees with pensions, or the worst answer you can get… “anyone.”
 You want to know if their client base description also describes you.
 The more experience they have providing what you are looking for to people like you is proof positive that they will have a greater understanding and knowledge of how to best serve you.

 How are you getting paid?

-COMMISSIONS FROM PRODUCT SALES - Many advisors get commissions for selling annuities, insurance, and similar products.
+Many advisors get commissions for selling annuities, insurance, and similar products.
 Folks might be surprised to learn that the advisor’s commission on a $500,000 annuity could be about $50,000!
 If you’re thinking that’s a very steep commission, you and I are in agreement.
-With life insurance, the adviser typically receives 50-70% of the first year’s premiums as commission.
+With life insurance, the advisor typically receives 50-70% of the first year’s premiums as commission.
 That’s no small commission either!

-KICKBACKS OR 12B-1 FEES FROM INVESTMENT COMPANIES - This is an annual revenue stream paid to your advisor by an investment company.
+This is an annual revenue stream paid to your advisor by an investment company.
 It is considered an operational expense and is included in the fund’s expense ratio.
 It is generally 0.25%-0.75% of the investment.

 Will I be working with you or your staff?